chromaui/chromatic-docs/turbosnap.md

 1. Chromatic considers the Git changes between the current commit and the commit of the [ancestor build](branching-and-baselines#calculating-the-ancestor-builds).
 2. Chromatic then uses Webpack's dependency graph to track those changes back up to the story files that depend on them.
-3. Chromatic only tests the stories defined in those story files.
+3. Chromatic only tests the stories defined in those story files, as well as any tests that were denied on the parent build.

 Stories that have not changed will not be tested (i.e., snapshotted), despite appearing in Chromatic's UI as if they were.
 In many cases, this will lead to much-decreased snapshot usage and faster build times.
+If you denied any [UI Tests](test#verify-ui-changes) on the parent build, we will always re-capture those stories even if TurboSnap would otherwise skip them.
+This is helpful in dealing with [inconsistent snapshots](snapshots#improve-snapshot-consistency).

 #### Full rebuilds